 1. Say I love you every day.

 It is important for kids to know they are loved, and valued by their parents.
 They need to know they matter to the people who brought them into this world.
-Research also shows the benefit of positive affirmations on self-esteem and confidence.
+Research also shows the benefit of loving words from parents on a child’s self-esteem and confidence.

-3. Be interested in what your child is doing (e.g., what game are you playing?)
+3. Be interested in what your child is doing (e.g., What game are you playing?
+Can you show me how to do that?
+Do you want to do this together?)

-5. Make your child’s safety and healthcare a top priority (e.g., put your seatbelt on, let’s go for your yearly check up, etc.)
+5. Make your child’s safety and healthcare a top priority.

 Related Content: Story to Prepare Children for Doctor’s Appointments